How to Create an Operations Manual for Running a Small Business

 4 min read

 That big life event that opened my eyes?
 A few years ago, one of my best friends was getting married in Romania.
-This meant that my employees were going to be on their own for 2 weeks while I was overseas.
-It was scary knowing I was going to leave the shop “unattended” for that long (scary for my employees, too).
+This meant that my employees would be on their own for 2 weeks while I was overseas.
+It was scary knowing I would leave the shop “unattended” for that long (scary for my employees, too).

 My assistant approached me one morning and said, “I need to get everything out of your head and into my notebook before you leave”.